billwanjohi/life-guide/README.md

 My advice on how to live.
 I claim no expertise, but I thought I should share.

-Very rooted in my particular experience, a young American man.
-Maybe it can grow from there.
+Very rooted in my particular experience, a young heterosexual American man.
+Hopefully it can grow from there.

 Inspired by [The Hitchhiker’s Guide to Python](https://python-guide.readthedocs.org/en/latest/)